tensorlayer/TensorLayer/README.md

 Please read the [Contributor Guideline](CONTRIBUTING.md) before submitting your PRs.

 # Cite
-If you find this project useful, we would be grateful if you cite the TensorLayer paper：
+If you use TensorLayer for any projects, please cite this paper：

 ```
 @article{tensorlayer2017,